Pr1sM/langtons_ant_release/README.md

 $ ./dhanwada_srinivas.assigment-0
 ```

-After the program completes, a file called `langtons_ant.mpeg` should be
+After the program completes, a file called `langton.mpeg` should be
 available for you to view!